AnnikaTjuka/annikatjuka.github.io/index.md

 May. _[Don't judge from the outside: A deeper look into the Vietnamese tense system.](/slides/presi_Stuts_tjuka.pdf)_ 63<sup>rd</sup>  Student Conference Linguistics (StuTS).
 Kiel, DE.

 April. _[Time and perspective in a supposedly tenseless language.](/slides/presi_twist_tjuka.pdf)_ 12<sup>th</sup> T.W.I.S.T.
 Student Conference for Linguistics, Leiden, NL.

+### Posters

+**2019**

+(accepted) August. _A cross-linguistic study of body-part metaphors and their cognitive basis._ 52th Annual Meeting of the Societas Linguistica Europaea.
+Leipzig University, Germany.

+(accepted) July. _'The leg of the table' - Universal patterns of mapping body-part terms to object and landscape properties._ Concepts of Humans and Nature between Specificity and Universality.
+Johannes Gutenberg-Universität, Mainz, Germany.

+(accepted) July.
+With  Huong Thi Thu Nguyen and Katharina Spalek. _Shirts, scarves, or socks – Remembering focus alternatives in Vietnamese._ Summer Neurolinguistics School 2019.
+National Research University Higher School of Economics, Center for Language and Brain, Moskow, Russia.

+March. _[The heel of the bread and the tongue of the sea - Body-part metaphors in object and landscape terms.](/posters/poster_metaphor_oxford.pdf)_ The Creative Power of Metaphor.
+Worcester College, Oxford, United Kingdom.

 ## Contact